Elevating the voices of our communities

 Check out the live captioning graphics to see more highlights of what people shared during these sessions!

 Small Scale, Low Barrier Grant Program

-This program was created to expand our relationships with local Community-Based Organizations (CBOs) to assist in community engagement efforts and work closely with communities of concern.
+This grant program was created to expand our relationships with local Community-Based Organizations (CBOs) to assist in community engagement efforts and work closely with communities of concern.
 These relationships are valuable in gathering feedback from those that have typically been excluded from the process on large infrastructure projects.
-The program will provide resources to selected CBOs that can extend the program’s reach and support community-based engagement efforts.
+The grant program provided resources to selected CBOs that can extend the IBR program’s reach and support community-based engagement efforts.

 For more information, please contact: Salome Chimuku

 In response to the Washington and Oregon governor’s direction to help slow and prevent the spread of coronavirus (COVID-19), all engagement will be held virtually until further notice.
 We are committed to maintaining accessibility and transparency for all virtual engagement and public meetings.
 We are aware of the technological barriers that virtual engagement may have on local communities, especially communities of color.
 We will be culturally responsive and intentional about addressing barriers to engagement by using a racial equity lens, implementing virtual best practices, and being responsive to the guidance from local community-based organizations, community leaders and program partners.

 Accommodation requests for people with disabilities can be made by contacting:

 - Oregon: Call 503-731-4128, TTY 800-735-2900

 - Washington: Email email@example.com or call 855-362-4ADA (4232)